 Your doctor may also recommend follow-up blood tests to monitor your blood.

-If the patient is a young child, he or she may need to remain in hospital for several days for observation.
+Young children receiving a transfusion may need to stay in hospital for several days for observation.